soerenengels/booksnpapers/_posts/2020-09-07-Evoking-Empathy-or-Enacting-Solidarity-with-Marginalized-Communities.md

 ---
 chapter: "04"
 title: "Evoking Empathy or Enacting Solidarity?"
+description: "@booksnpapers is a digital bookclub, established during the still ongoing pandemic.
+About every month, we are reading a book or paper concerning journalism, usually in German."
 coverImage: "screenshot-evoking-empathy-or-enacting-solidarity.png"
 coverImageAlternative: "Screenshot of Evoking Empathy or Enacting Solidarity with Marginalized Communities"
 date: 07.09.2020 20:00